LilZgur12345/plant_gorithm/README.md

 - filtering.py: Outlines logic to filter the dataframe according to the user's preferences.

+- plantdata.xlsx: The Excel file dowloaded from Kaggle.

 `assets/`

-- Plants.jpg: stock image of several houseplants.
+- Plants.jpg: first stock image of several houseplants.
+- Plants2.jpg: second stock image of several houseplants.

 `writeup/`